Coherent-state constellations and polar codes for thermal Gaussian channels: Thermal channels

+Nevertheless, the quantity~\eqref{eq:coherentinfo} is a lower bound on the quantum capacity, because it is restricted to Gaussian inputs which are moreover not entangled in the case of multiple channel uses.
+Hence, the construction of communication schemes which achieve this rate is a necesssary first step for advancing our understanding of the limitations of quantum communication via the thermal noise channel.
+Moreover, in the case of degradable channels such as pure loss, Wolf \emph{et al.}\ have shown that Gaussian inputs are provably optimal among all inputs~\cite{wolf_quantum_2007} (and moreover entangled inputs are not necessary~\cite{devetak_capacity_2005}).

-Harrington and Preskill gave a random coding argument for achieving the coherent information for the case $k=1$ in~\cite{harrington2001achievable}.
+The first communication schemes which achieve the rate~\eqref{eq:coherentinfo} were constructed by Harrington and Preskill for the case $k=1$ in~\cite{harrington_achievable_2001}.
 Their construction is not based on discretization, but rather embedding an appropriate number of qubits directly into the state space of a larger number of modes, using the method of~\cite{gottesman_encoding_2001}.
-The practicality of this method is limited, even disregarding the non-explicit nature of the code, as it ostensibly requires codewords which are superpositions of highly squeezed states.
+The practicality of this method is, however, limited, even disregarding the non-explicit nature of the code, as it ostensibly requires codewords which are superpositions of highly squeezed states.

-Meanwhile, Devetak's proof~\cite{devetak2005private} that the coherent information and its regularization are achievable rates of quantum communication does not deal with infinite-dimensional channels, though it seems straightforward to extend his method by suitably truncating the input and output spaces.
-This is done for entanglement distillation in~\cite[Appendix I]{pirandola_fundamental_2015}.
-Doing so in the present context would lead to random codes involving superpositions of products of number states.
+Here, we construct new encoding schemes which are based on coherent states and are thus more feasible experimentally.
+As already explained in the introduction, our results are based on constellations, or discretizations of continuous input distributions.